-My goal as copy editor is to help you produce a smooth
+My goal as your copy editor will be to help you produce

-and enjoyable read.
+a smooth and enjoyable read.
 That means editing for grammar and syntax, spelling and consistency.
-I will query when a question arises
+I will query when a question

-(or when a fact seems not quite right), and I will verify the spellings of all proper nouns and titles.
-When I catch redundancies,
+arises (or when a fact seems not quite right), and I will verify the spellings of all proper nouns and titles.
+When I catch

 I will be your second set of eyes, the fresh set that catches

 minor and not-so-minor errors.
-It is my job to make your copy be the best it can be.
+It will be my job to help you make your copy be the best it can be.